-12 1.8 The Regulations shall apply, regardless of the means of transmission used, so far as the Radio Regulations do not provide otherwise.
+12 1.8 The Regulations shall apply, regardless of the means of transmission used.

 Reasons: The Radio Regulations and International Telecommunication Regulations have clearly defined scopes, and the existing wording could be understood to mean that the Radio Regulations are above the ITRs.
 It is worth noting that Article 4 of the ITU Constitution gives the hierarchy of the instruments, with the Administrative Regulations at the same level and below the ITU Constitution and Convention.